 Substance use treatment can be a costly expense which can prevent some drug users from seeking help.
-The state of Montana offers several different types of drug and alcohol rehabilitation services to help residents end their drug abuse problem.
-These programs offer an array of financial options ensuring that there is a program available for any and all drug users in the state.
-With the help of health insurance including Medicaid, patients can afford the care desperately needed to end a drug or alcohol addiction.
+Montana offers several types of drug and alcohol rehabilitation services to help residents end their drug abuse problem.
+These programs offer an array of financial options ensuring a program available for any drug users in the state.
+With the help of health insurance, including Medicaid, patients can afford the care desperately needed to end a drug or alcohol addiction.

 Paying for Treatment with Medicaid in Montana

 Montana has not been the most receptive to the Affordable Care Act and has not implemented it to its full capacity.
-This has prevented lower income individuals from obtaining health insurance and in return, impacting those dealing with substance use.
+This has prevented lower-income individuals from obtaining health insurance and impacted those dealing with substance use.
 Medicaid enrollment in the state of Montana has grown 94% since 2013.
-The state of Montana offers 121 programs that accept Medicaid which allows anyone with Medicaid insurance to receive those specific services to deal with their addiction problem.
+The state of Montana offers 121 programs that accept Medicaid, allowing anyone with Medicaid insurance to receive those services to deal with their addiction problem.
 Though drug and alcohol treatments are available to those with insurance policies, the programs are often full and have waiting lists.
-It is important to find out what types of treatment your insurance covers and start the process immediately.
+It is important to determine what treatment your insurance covers and start the process immediately.

 Using Private Insurance to pay for Drug Rehab in Montana

-There are different forms of private health insurance which can be offered through employers, parents, spouses, etc. which offer the basic drug rehabilitation services for each client.
-The provider as well as the policy will be what determines the type of drug treatment programs are covered.
+Different forms of private health insurance can be offered through employers, parents, spouses, etc., which offer basic drug rehabilitation services for each client.
+The provider, as well as the policy, will be what determine the type of drug treatment programs that are covered.
 Private health insurance can allow patients to receive a higher quality of treatment as these insurance providers ensure they work with quality programs.
-Each insurance provider will be able to explain what the benefits of each policy is as well as what treatment centers are available to help you end you addiction.
+Each insurance provider will be able to explain the benefits of each policy and what treatment centers are available to help you end your addiction.

 According to Montana’s health marketplace: